25 Best Cymbals Reviews and Tested – Crash, Hi-Hat, Riding, Splash

 How to Choose the Best Cymbals: Factors to Consider

 When choosing the right cymbal, you’re best to consider these factors; bell size, weight, profile, size and of course, the test drive.

-Bell size-The size of the bell affects both the tone and volume.
+Bell size The size of the bell affects both the tone and volume.
 A larger bell generally produces more volume and lower tone than those with smaller bells.
-This is general though, because they manufacturing method and type of alloy used always have an effect.
+This is general though because the manufacturing method and type of alloy used always have an effect.
 Still, the general rule usually stands.

 Weight-Weight affects all parts of the sound, from articulation, and tone to volume and power.
 The thinner the cymbal is, the fuller the sound.
 This is one of the reasons rock drummers prefer sheet-stamped cymbals to hand cast.
 Modern methods are capable of producing thinner cymbals that produce the explosive sound they need and can still stand up to the powerful beating of their drumming techniques.

 Thin crashes produce explosive sound while a thin ride will provide less stick articulation and more tone.
-Heavier cymbals produce louder sound so for loud rhythm, medium to heavy weight cymbals will fit the bill.
+Heavier cymbals produce a louder sound so for loud rhythm, medium to heavyweight cymbals will fit the bill.

 Size-This one is basic.
 The larger the cymbal is, the more volume and longer sustain.
 Smaller cymbals have faster response and smaller volume and sustain.

 The first and most important thing to remember about your test drive is to bring your own drumsticks.
 In fact, if you can, bring your other drums too so you know how this cymbal blends in with your own instruments.

 Now that you’re (hopefully) set up properly for the test drive, pick the right kind for your style.
 If you’re playing heavy and hard, you need a heavy and large cymbal that can stand up to the beating.
 If you are playing a more subtle, lighter volume, a smaller, thinner cymbal will probably be best to give you the tones you want.